 Diagnosis

-- Swab Test: Samples from the nose or throat are tested for the specific virus strain.
+- Swab Test: Clinical samples from the nose, throat, or eyes are sent to specialized laboratories to be tested for the specific H5N1 or H7N9 virus strains.

 Treatment

-Treatment is most effective if started within 48 hours of symptoms appearing.
+Treatment is significantly more effective if it is started within 48 hours of the first symptoms appearing.

 1. Antiviral Medications

-Drugs like Oseltamivir (Tamiflu) and Zanamivir (Relenza) can reduce the severity of the disease and improve survival rates.
+Prescription antiviral drugs like Oseltamivir (Tamiflu), Zanamivir (Relenza), or Peramivir (Rapivab) are prescribed immediately.
+These medications can drastically reduce the severity of the disease, stop viral replication, and improve survival rates.

 2. Supportive Care